Joint Program in Ancient Philosophy

 - Two of the three topics for the student's qualifying exam will concern topics in ancient philosophy.

 - Students must demonstrate, before advancement to candidacy, proficiency in Greek and Latin.
-This can be done in either of two ways: (i) by passing a sight translation exam; (ii) by passing (with a grade of A- or A) an upper-level undergraduate translation class taught in the Classics department.
+This can be done in either of two ways: (i) by passing a sight translation exam; (ii) by passing (with a grade of A- or A) an upper-level undergraduate translation class taught in the Ancient Greek and Roman Studies department.

 - In addition, students must pass a reading examination in either German, French, or Italian.